BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_misty_mountains.md

 - **Roast 'em slowly** `BRUTAL POWER ATTACK`

 Instead of making Strikes, if he is within 6" of a Campfire, Bert may choose a single enemy model involved in the Combat.
-The chosen model is then placed in base contact with the Campfire and is immediately Set Ablaze.
+The chosen model is then placed in base contact with the Campfire and is immediately [Set Ablaze].

 </div>

 ---
 <div class="unitCard" markdown>

 ### GOBLIN CAPTAIN [40 POINTS]